 To conserve resources for testing in public health labs, WSLH and MHDL are only testing samples for the following patients:

-- Patients with COVID-19 symptoms for whom rapid diagnosis is needed to inform infection control practices (for example, labor and delivery, dialysis, aerosol-generating procedures).
+- Patient with COVID-19 symptoms for whom rapid diagnosis is needed to inform infection control practices (for example, labor and delivery, dialysis, aerosol-generating procedures)

-- Residents of a long-term care facility with COVID-19 symptoms.
+- Resident of a long-term care facility with COVID-19 symptoms

-- Residents in a jail, prison, or other congregate setting with COVID-19 symptoms.
+- Resident in a jail, prison, or other congregate setting with COVID-19 symptoms

-- Health care workers or first responders (for example, fire, EMS, police) with COVID-19 symptoms.
+- Health care worker or first Responder (e.g. fire, EMS, police) with COVID-19 symptoms

-- Essential staff in high-consequence congregate settings (for example, prisons or jails) with COVID-19 symptoms.
+- Essential staff in high consequence congregate settings (e.g. prisons or jails) with COVID-19 symptoms

-- Utility workers (water, sewer, gas, electric, power generation, distribution and production of raw materials; oil and biofuel refining) with COVID-19 symptoms.
+- Utility workers (water, sewer, gas, electric, power, distribution of raw materials, oil and biofuel refining) with COVID-19 symptoms

-- Post-mortem testing for a person with COVID-19 symptoms prior to death OR who died of unknown causes AND where results would influence infection control interventions at a facility or information for a public health response.
+- Post-mortem testing for a person with COVID-19 symptoms prior to death who died of unknown causes AND where results would influence infection control interventions at a facility or inform a public health response

 Providers may send specimens to WSLH or MHDL only if they meet Wisconsin public health laboratory testing priorities listed above.
 If equivalent or more rapid turnaround is available through an in-house or commercial lab, providers are encouraged to use these other laboratory options.